Yamhill River lock and dam: Construction begins

-The outbreak of the war with Spain, on April 21, 1898, raised the price of labor and materials.
+The outbreak of Spanish-American War on April 21, 1898 caused an increase in the price of labor and materials.

 The deadline for completion was extended twice, first to November 1, 1899, and second, because of what the Corps of Engineers described as "failure of the contractors to complete the work", to October 1, 1900.

 As of June 20, 1898, fifty men and teams were working, and the contractor expected the project to be complete before high water in the fall.
 On July 21, 1898 only twenty men were at work, with one hundred to be employed as soon as the preparation work was complete.
 By this time the contractor was hoping, rather than expecting, to finish by the fall rains.

 On Tuesday, August 9, 1898, the concrete contractor, John Crawford, said that the work would be pushed henceforward and that a 40-horsepower boiler and steam engine were to be in place to operate the concrete mixer and other equipment.
 Two work gangs would be placed on the project, one by day and one by night.
 Part of the plan was to install an electric light plant if one could be found at a reasonable cost.
 Crawford said it would take about 60 days to finish the work.

 As of November 18, 1898, work on the inshore concrete wall was complete, and work on the outer wall had begun.
-The work was moving as fast as possible to as to finish before severe winter weather arrived.
+The work was moving as fast as possible so as to finish before severe winter weather arrived.
 Work on the locks was suspended on November 30, 1898 because of high water on the river.

 On Tuesday, October 3, 1899, the gates on the lock were installed and properly adjusted, the valves in place, and the miter sills (under the lock gates) fitted and finishing touches placed on the lock.
 Pilings had been driven on the shore end of the permanent dam, as well as for the revetment to protect the riverbank from erosion above and below the dam.
 The river was routed through the lock so that work on the permanent dam could be completed.

 On October 6, 1899, it was reported that the cofferdam at the site had washed out a second time, possibly delaying completion of the project.

 Steamers were running on the river during construction.
 On November 13, 1899, the steamer Gypsy passed the lock at noon, then, returning after dark, at 6:13 p.m, struck the lock and dam broadside, damaging the works.

 Lock completion had been intended for 1899, but five freshets on the Yamhill river prevented this.
 The Yamhill river stayed high later than usual, and when the fall rains came, the cofferdam was washed away, so work had to be suspended until lower water and better weather arrived in 1900.